 If we were to recommend any type of bidet to a novice user, it would be the bidet attachment.

 Most everyone at Toilets got their first experience using a bidet buy taking the plunge on a low-cost bidet attachment.
 For less than around $40, you can get a bare-bones bidet in your home.

-- [ CLEANS YOUR REAR IN 1.3 SECONDS ] - Attach, Spray, Clean, Ahhhhh!
+- CLEANS YOUR BÜTT IN 1.3 SECONDS!
+BossBidet is designed to wash your bütt faster and better than you can.
+Attach, Spray, Clean, Ahhhhh!
 Always feel fresh leaving the bathroom.

 Toilet and Bidet Combo